TAbdiukov/TAbdiukov.github.io/content/post/2023-12-14-laser-eye-surgery-exp/index.md

 ![Almaz](icyfractal7.jpg)

-> *Diamanten flirrt das Mondlicht,*
-> *Diamanten strahlt die Höh,*
-> *Diamanten sprühn die Bäume,*
-> *Diamanten glüht der Schnee ...*

-## How I developed bad shortsightedness before adulthood
-***Feel free to skip this section***

-**Tl;dr**: Throughout childhood, I was overexposed to eye-straining activities, and my vision deteriorated quickly.
-I also learned to be rational and calculating early on.

-I had cerebral palsy since very young age, which, to the best of our knowledge, only affected my motor abilities and none of the cognitive abilities.
-Instead of kindergarten, I had a privilege to spend several years at a science institute clinic, where I had been receiving experimental and avant garde (at the time) physical and neurological treatment.
-There were many procedures inducing lengthy pain, there was botox, and the institute library was my only respite from reality.
+## Introduction

-I really liked books about algebra and computational logic.
-As a matter of fact, living with reduced motor ability already pre-disposes one to pre-planning many mundane actions, but I already loved these sciences anyway.
-Slightly less, I liked space travel fiction, and Greek history and mythology, and I read hundreds of pages of it.
+In the childhood, I really liked books about algebra and computational logic.
+As a matter of fact.
+Slightly less, I liked Greek history and mythology, and I read hundreds of pages of it.
 Later on, when everyone was blown away by Naruto lore, I was unimpressed.

-In the science institute, I also liked to write letters, especially instructional letters, and to document.
-In the playroom, there was a decommissioned Soviet typewriter, and the nurses only allowed me to use it, to the dismay of other kids.

-My biggest dream was to have a computer.
-In 2004, my parents bought one, and I spent way too much playing strategy games.
-The "computer" ultimately defined much of my life later.
-In the winter of 2005-2006, as a reward for a painful therapy, before we had had internet at home, my dad was bringing me to the office so I could go online (under everyone's supervision), and my dad's colleagues were impressed that I could download Java games online and install them on my phone.
-I even still remember the website, `www.hitmobile.net.ua/java.php` .
-This website had a German copy of "Galaxy on Fire 3D", and I spent 1000s of hours playing it.

-Playing games on a tiny "handy" (i.e. a mobile phone) made my eyes even worse, and it created a vicious cycle.
-Because I couldn't enjoy outdoors activities as much anymore, I became even more dependent on the internet and gaming.
-In 2010-2011 alone, I gained about 20kg.
-That, in turn, led to even poorer lifestyle, and as such, my vision became horrible.
-While I had a real girlfriend, the one with whom I had the most positive memories, my friends increasingly became online friends.

 In Greek mythology, there is [Lynceus](https://morrisarchive.lib.uiowa.edu/sources-notes-argonauts), who was said to have such an excellent vision that he could see miles away, and he was put on a lookout duty on legendary Argo ship.
 When I read about him, I assessed my vision to be comparable to his, but over time, I started to think that having this good vision must be a delusion.

-Many years, metamorphoses and lessons learnt later, I chose a career within "Computer Science", and by design, there needs to be extensive interaction with computers, which made vision even worse.
-After university graduation, slowly but surely, I progressed in this field, however, by that time, my bad vision stabilized.

 ## Laser eye surgery risks and planning